 Commercial trucks and standard motor vehicles share many New Jersey roads.
 But for this to be safe, these drivers must abide by explicit driving rules and regulations.
 Specifically, commercial truck drivers are arguably held to a higher standard and given a separate subset of laws.
 If these laws are neglected, they may leave themselves and other innocent drivers vulnerable to a catastrophic collision.
 That said, please continue reading to learn the laws regulating truck drivers and how an experienced Passaic County truck accident lawyer at the Law Offices of August R. Soltis can help decipher whether any violations triggered your accident event.
+Truck traffic is particularly dense on Passaic County arteries like I-80, the Garden State Parkway, and Route 46, where strict adherence to NJ DOT standards is required.

 What laws are set to regulate truck drivers in the state of New Jersey?